nathanj29/FancyFlicker/README.md

 # Nathanj's Right Stick Flicking Overlay
 Tool made to help **practice Dropshoot** based Fancy Flying techniques in the video game ***Journey***.
 Tracks the right stick movements, indicates when it is time to flick and shows how you flicked.

+Visit this link to use the tool: https://nathanj29.github.io/RightStickFlickingOverlay/

 ## Why flicking